emarteca/DStatic-error-tracking/README.md

 * catch catches a higher level exception like `Exception` and `Throwable` and also calls `abort` or `System.exit` -- done (also looking for `halt`)

 And, it does _not_ emit a warning if:
-* an empty catch block has a corresponding try that modifies the value of a local variable _and_ that variable is checked in the basic block after the catch
+* an empty catch block has a corresponding try that modifies the value of a local variable _and_ that variable is checked in the basic block after the catch -- done
-* an empty catch block has a corresponding try that has `return`, `continue`, or `throw` as the last statement _and_ the basic block after the catch is not empty
+* an empty catch block has a corresponding try that has `return`, `continue`, or `throw` as the last statement _and_ the basic block after the catch is not empty -- done

+### Tested with
+* hbase
+* tomcat